-West Java has an area of 16,670 square miles, which is almost half the size of Greater Los Angeles, California.
+West Java has an area of 16,670 square miles, almost half the size of Greater Los Angeles, California.
 The northern shore is flat, whereas the southern coast is mountainous.

 The central region is rugged, with numerous magnificent volcanoes.

 Most Sundanese, like other Indonesians, are multilingual.
 Sundanese is their native language, and Indonesian is the national language.
-In general, Sundanese is the preferred language among family members and friends, whereas Indonesian is used in public.
+Generally, Sundanese is the preferred language among family members and friends, whereas Indonesian is used in public.

 Both are Austronesian languages.
-Sundanese is a very diversified language, with several regional varieties.
+Sundanese is a very diversified language with several regional varieties.
 However, depending on the social position of the person being addressed, all are separated into distinct levels of formality.
-Thus, when speaking to one's father, one's phrases differ from those used when speaking to a friend or one's younger sister.
+Thus, when speaking to one's father, one's phrases differ from those used when talking to a friend or younger sister.

-The majority of individuals simply utilize two or three tiers.
+The majority of individuals utilize two or three tiers.
 However, some elderly folks utilize all four.

-Batik is an old cultural aspect that is popular across Indonesia.
-Making batik, especially written batik, is more than just a physical activity; it also has a spiritual component that includes prayer, hope, and learning.
-Batik motifs have symbolic meanings in ancient Javanese society and may have been utilized as a means of communication for ancient Javanese people.
-Ancient Javanese people found that batik designs could show how people were ranked in society.
+Batik products are an old cultural aspect that is popular across Indonesia.
+These unique costumes are becoming increasingly popular in the modern digital fashion world at a high price.
+Making Batik, primarily written, is more than just a physical activity; it also has a spiritual component that includes prayer, hope, and learning.
+Batik motifs have symbolic meanings in ancient Javanese society and may have been utilized to communicate with ancient Javanese people.
+Old Javanese people found that batik designs could show how people were ranked in the league.

 Many Indonesian batik motifs are symbolic.
-Infants are carried in batik slings painted with symbols meant to bring the infant good fortune, and particular batik patterns are designated for brides and grooms, as well as their families.
+Infants are carried in batik slings painted with symbols meant to bring the infant good fortune, and particular batik patterns are designated for brides, grooms, and their families.
 Certain Javanese rites, such as the ceremonial throwing of royal batik into a volcano, rely heavily on batik clothes.
-The mother-to-be is wrapped in seven layers of batik in the Javanese naloni mitoni ceremonial, which wishes her well.
-Batik is also used in the tedak siten ritual, which occurs when a youngster for the first time touches the soil.
+The mother-to-be is wrapped in seven layers of batik in the Javanese naloni mitoni formal, which wishes her well.
+Batik is also used in the tedak siten ritual, which occurs when a youngster touches the soil for the first time.
 Pattern requirements are frequently reserved for traditional and ceremonial situations.

 Sundanese Batik Development

 Batik is an old wax-resist dyeing technique for cloth from Java, Indonesia.
-Batik art is most developed there, and some of the world's best batiks are still made there.
+Batik art is most developed there; some of the world's best batiks are still made there.
 All of the components for the procedure are widely available in Java, including cotton, beeswax, and plants from which various vegetable colors are manufactured.
-Indonesian batik predates written history, according to G. P. Rouffaer, who believes the technique was imported from India or Sri Lanka in the sixth or seventh centuries.
+Indonesian Batik predates written history, according to G. P. Rouffaer, who believes the technique was imported from India or Sri Lanka in the sixth or seventh centuries.
 The Dutch archaeologist J.L.A.
 Brandes and the Indonesian archaeologist F.A.
-Sutjipto, on the other hand, believe that Indonesian batik is a native tradition because several regions in Indonesia, such as Toraja, Flores, and Halmahera, which were not directly influenced by Hinduism, have attested batik making traditions as well.
+Sutjipto, on the other hand, believe that Indonesian Batik is a native tradition because several regions in Indonesia, such as Toraja, Flores, and Halmahera, which Hinduism did not directly influence, have attested batik making traditions as well.

-The first Batik activities originated in Ponorogo, which was still known as Wengker before the 7th century.
+The first Batik activities originated in Ponorogo, still known as Wengker, before the 7th century.
 The Kingdom of Central Java learned batik from Ponorogo.
-As a result, Ponorogo batik is comparable to batik found in Central Java, except that the batik made by Ponorogo is often midnight black, also known as batik irengan due to its proximity to magical elements.
+As a result, Ponorogo batik is comparable to Batik found in Central Java, except that the Batik made by Ponorogo is often midnight black, also known as batik irengan due to its proximity to magical elements.
 As a result, the kingdoms of Central Java and Yogyakarta developed it.

 Sundanese people have known about Batik since the 12th century, according to the contents of the Sundanese Manuscript.
 According to the old Sundanese text, Sanghyang Siksa Kandang Karesian, written in 1518 AD, the Sundanese have a batik that is similar and symbolic of Sundanese culture in general.
 Several motifs are even mentioned in the literature, and the process of Batik Sundanese production begins step-by-step based on those data sources.

-The gringsing pattern was already recognized in Kediri, East Java, by the 12th century.
-He came to the conclusion that this exquisite design could only be formed by employing canting, an etching instrument with a tiny reservoir of hot wax invented in Java at the same time.
+The grinning pattern was already recognized in Kediri, East Java, by the 12th century.
+He concluded that this exquisite design could only be formed by simultaneously employing canting, an etching instrument with a tiny reservoir of hot wax invented in Java.
 Carving details of garments worn by East Javanese Prajnaparamita statues from the 13th century reveal elaborate flower designs inside rounded borders, akin to the typical Javanese glamping or ceplok batik motif.
 A better source is required.
 The lotus, a holy flower in Hindu-Buddhist traditions, is said to be represented by the design.
 This evidence implies that sophisticated batik cloth designs were used with canting as early as the 13th century in Java, if not earlier.
-By the final quarter of the 13th century, Java's batik cloth had been sold to the Karimata islands, Siam, and even Mosul. page requires
+By the final quarter of the 13th century, Java's batik cloth had been sold to the Karimata islands, Siam, and even Mosul.

 Sundanese Batik Spread Throughout the World

-The approach was originally documented in Europe in the "History of Java," published in London in 1817 by Stamford Raffles, a British administrator of Bengkulu, Sumatra.
+The approach was initially documented in Europe in the "History of Java," published in London in 1817 by Stamford Raffles, a British administrator of Bengkulu, Sumatra.
 The ethnographic museum in Rotterdam received the objects acquired by Dutch businessman Van Rijckevorsel on a trip to Indonesia in 1873.
-The Tropenmuseum now holds the Netherlands' largest collection of Indonesian batik.
-In the late colonial era, Dutch and Chinese colonists were interested in producing batik, particularly coastal batik.
-They pioneered the use of caps (copper block stamps) to mass-produce batiks as well as innovative designs.
+The Tropenmuseum now holds the Netherlands' most significant collection of Indonesian batik.
+Dutch and Chinese colonists were interested in producing batik, mainly coastal batik, in the late colonial era.
+They pioneered using caps (copper block stamps) to mass-produce batiks and innovative designs.
 The Indonesian Batik wowed the public and artists alike when it was displayed at the Exposition Universelle in Paris in 1900.

 The use of wax and copper blocks was brought to the east coast of the Malay Peninsula in the 1920s by Javanese batik makers who went there.

-Javanese batik was brought to Subsaharan Africa by Dutch and English traders in the nineteenth century.
-The locals adopted Javanese batik, creating bigger designs with bolder lines and richer colors.
-Batik was brought to Australia in the 1970s, where aboriginal artisans at Erna Bella developed it as their own technique.
+Dutch and English traders brought Javanese batik to Subsaharan Africa in the nineteenth century.
+The locals adopted Javanese batik, creating more significant designs with bolder lines and richer colors.
+Batik was brought to Australia in the 1970s, where aboriginal artisans at Erna Bella developed it as their technique.

-It was first practiced in Africa by the Yoruba tribe in Nigeria, as well as the Soninke and Wolof tribes in Senegal.
+It was first practiced in Africa by the Yoruba tribe in Nigeria and the Soninke and Wolof tribes in Senegal.
 Instead of beeswax, this African variation uses cassava starch, rice paste, or mud as a resist.